Skip to main content

 Requirements

-InterSystems IRIS is not required on computers that run your .NET client applications, but the clients must have a TCP/IP connection to the InterSystems server and must be running a supported version of the .NET Framework.
+InterSystems IRIS is not required on computers that run your .NET client applications, but the clients must have a TCP/IP connection to an InterSystems server and must be running a supported version of .NET or .NET Framework.

 IRISClient Assembly Setup